RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 ![Controller with Patient Side Manipulators (PSMs)](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ControllerWithPSM.jpg)

-The sawIntuitiveResearchKit folder provides several example applications for controlling the Research Kit for da Vinci System using the [IEEE-1394 (Firewire) controller](http://jhu-cisst.github.io/mechatronics/).
-The picture to the right shows two Controllers connected to two da Vinci Patient Side Manipulators (PSMs) at Worcester Polytechnic Institute (WPI).
+The sawIntuitiveResearchKit folder provides several example applications for controlling the Research Kit for the da Vinci System using the [IEEE-1394 (FireWire) controller](http://jhu-cisst.github.io/mechatronics/).
+The picture above shows two Controllers connected to two da Vinci Patient Side Manipulators (PSMs) at Worcester Polytechnic Institute (WPI).

 The software applications use some or all of the following SAW components:
-* mtsRobotIO1394 (sawRobotIO1394 folder) - interface to IEEE-1394 (Firewire) controller boards
+* mtsRobotIO1394 (sawRobotIO1394 folder) - interface to IEEE-1394 (FireWire) controller boards
 * mtsPID (sawControllers folder) - PID controller used for MTM and PSM robots
 * mtsTeleoperation (sawControllers folder) - Teleoperation component
 * mtsTextToSpeech (sawTextToSpeech folder) - Text to speech component (used for warning and error messages)